CCurl/S2/README.md

 *** INPUT/OUTPUT ***
 .      (n--)      n: Number to output as a decimal
-,      (c--)      c: Character to output b      (--)       Output a SPACE (NOTE: b&, b|, b^, and b~ take precedence) ".."   (--)       Output characters until the next '"'.
+,      (c--)      c: Character to output b      (--)       Output a single SPACE (NOTE: b&, b|, b^, and b~ take precedence) ".."   (--)       Output characters until the next '"'.
-0..9   (--n)      Scan DECIMAL number.
+0..9   (--n)      Scan DECIMAL number n.
 For multiple numbers, separate them by space (47 33).
-        NOTES: 1) To enter a negative number, use "negate" (eg - 490_).
+        NOTES: 1) To enter a negative number, use "NEGATE" (eg - 490_).
-               2) If "e" immediately follows the number (eg - 355e), then it is converted to a float.
+               2) If "e" immediately follows the number (eg - 355e), then n is converted to a float.
 'x     (--n)      n: the ASCII value of x
 `XXX`  (--)       Executes XXX as a shell command (ie - system(xxx)) ?      (--c)      c: next character from STDIN (0 if EOF)